codacy/docs/docs/repositories-configure/managing-branches.md

 -   **Inactive branches**

-    Codacy automatically disables analysis for branches that don't have any commits for more than 2 weeks.
+    Codacy automatically disables analysis for branches that don't have any commits for more than 2 weeks, except for the main branch and pull request branches that are analyzed automatically.